sunmeplz/artipie-http/README.md

 which parses user identity from request head (line and headers).

 Possible implementations are:
- - Basic - from HTTP basic uthentication
+ - Basic - from HTTP basic authentication
  - ...
 TBD

 ### Authorization